seng438-winter-2023/seng438-a3/seng438-a3-team_number.md

 - Line: increased 4.7 %
 - Method: increased 4.3 %

+Class: DataUtilities

+Method: createNumberArray(double [] array)

+In our initial test cases from assignment 2, we did not have any test cases that covered this method.
+We took a look at the implementation of this method to get an idea for the test cases we wanted to try.
+This method has a total of 2 branches and 5 lines.
+We were able to capture all the branches and lines in our test cases, which boosted the coverage percentages.
+To test this method, we made test cases that consisted of null arrays, nominal arrays, and zero arrays.
+The testing of this method contributed the following percentages to the overall coverages:
+- Branch: increased 3.7 %
+- Line: increased 5.7 %
+- Method: increased 10.0 %

+Class: DataUtilities

+Method: calculateColumnTotal(Values2D data, int column)

+In out initial test cases from assignemnt 2, we did have some test cases for this method but it did not have good code coverage.
+We took a look at the implementation of the method to get an idea of where to start with the testing.
+This method has a total of 8 branches and 12 lines.
+With careful planning and development of our test cases, we were able to capture 7 branches and all 12 lines in the coverage.
+It booseted our coverage percentanges significantly.
+In our test cases, we used nominal numbers, null numbers, NaNs, and zeros.The testing of this method contributed the following percentages to the overall coverages:
+- Branch: increased 13.6 %
+- Line: increased 12.9 %
+- Method: increased 10.0 %

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)